-This program offers substantial financial incentives to offset the perceived and real disadvantages of living in lower Manhattan.
-To encourage individuals to sign or renew leases or purchase or retain housing, in lower Manhattan, the following categories of grants are proposed:
+This program offers financial assistance to residents who may have incurred substantial and extraordinary financial expenses as a result of the disaster.
+It also offers substantial financial incentives to offset the perceived and real disadvantages of living in lower Manhattan.
+In recognition of the costs incurred by residents and to encourage individuals to sign or renew leases or purchase or retain housing, in lower Manhattan, the following categories of grants are proposed: